 To achieve positive outcomes, decision-makers must know the reasons behind key business metrics conveyed in corporate and financial reports.
 Natural language generation (NLG), an advanced form of artificial intelligence, converts structured data into highly valuable, easy-to-understand written content.
 This both demystifies complex analytics and extends the reach of data intelligence across all levels of an organization.

 Put simply: with access to actionable intelligence from data, managers can make better-informed decisions, faster.

-An international study published by the Center for Information and Study on Clinical Research Participation (CISCRP) last year shows how profound the need is for an easier way to provide clinical trial reports.
+An international study published by the Center for Information and Study on Clinical Research Participation (CISCRP) showed how profound the need is for an easier way to provide clinical trial reports.
 The study of 12,451 representatives from pharmaceutical, biotechnology, contract research organizations, and investigative sites, found that an overwhelming majority (85 percent) of them would like to receive a plain-language summary of the clinical trial.